 Lupus Treatment in Miami

-The condition of Lupus is a Collagen Vascular Disease.
-It is an inflammatory disease that occurs when your body’s immune system attacks your tissues and organs.
-Lupus can last over six weeks, sometimes even persisting for years.
-In dire need of Lupus Treatment, approximately 1.5 million Americans are afflicted with the disorder.
+Lupus is a collagen vascular disease.
+This is an inflammatory disease that occurs when the body’s immune system attacks your tissues and organs.
+Lupus may last over six weeks, sometimes persisting for years.
+Approximately 1.5 Americans suffer from this disorder, in dire need of Lupus treatment.

-In mixed tissue connective disease, the individual diseases don’t become apparent all at once, often occurring sequentially over a number of years.
-This adds to the challenge of diagnosing the disorder.
+In a mixed connective tissue disease, the reflective diseases do not reveal themselves all at once.
+Instead, they occur sequentially over a number of years.
+This further adds to the difficulties diagnosing the disorder.

 Complete Blood Count

-This examination measures the amount of red and white blood cells, platelets, and hemoglobin, a protein found within red blood cells.
-The results of the test may indicate that you are suffering from anemia, a common causality of lupus.
-A low white blood cell or platelet count can also be a telling sign of lupus.
+A blood count examination measures the body’s amount of white blood cells, platelets, in addition to hemoglobin.
+Hemoglobin is a protein found in red blood cells.
+The discovered results from this testing may indicate a patient suffers from anemia, a common lupus causality.
+Low white blood cell or platelet counts also may represent a telling sign of lupus.

 Antinuclear Antibody (ANA) Test

 A positive test for these antibodies’ prevalence indications a simulated immune system.
 Many patients afflicted with lupus display a positive ANA test.
 However, a majority of these individuals do not suffer from lupus.